-The Company recorded \$12,433, \$9,299 and \$8,043 of expense in general and administrative expense in its statement of operations related to PSUs granted to employees for the years ended December 31, 2023, 2022 and 2021, respectively.
+The Company recorded \$12,183, \$12,433 and \$9,299 of expense in general and administrative expense in its statement of operations related to PSUs granted to employees for the years ended December 31, 2024, 2023 and 2022, respectively.
 The Company estimated the fair value of the PSUs as of the grant date, using the closing trading price of the Company's common stock on the grant date to value the FFO Target portion.
-A Monte Carlo simulation model was used to calculate the fair value of the PSUs, using the following assumptions:
+A Monte Carlo simulation model was used to calculate the fair value of the TSR Target portion of the PSUs, using the following assumptions: